Kristina01111000/Drws_site/README.md

 		- or maybe quiz and survey master, they have a free version, see what is best
 		- i will be trying the quiz option for a learndash class first, might not work b/c they are not graded, they are split into categories
 	--------- rank list 1 to 5 for each question
-	- the audio sounds good and is a good length, i'll separate the rest of the class into sections that are around the same size and put them in the google drive
 		- i think i fixed other users getting to wordpress dashboard, I will try to brute force my way in today to see if i fixed it

-	- make boxes on home page match even when they are smaller
+	- make boxes on home page match even when they are smaller -> they get off course when the screen is small
 	- switch nutrition and practical corners on home page
 	- connect the 4 element course to widget, not menu
-	- capitalize element names in quizzes + questions ()Water, Fire, Earth, Air)
+	- capitalize element names in quizzes + questions (Water, Fire, Earth, Air)
 	- put about 6-8 questions in quizzes most of the time
 	- add an easy logout button on page (rightside widget)(hard now)
 	- what is up with paypal? it's not connecting to the site, says merchant can't process payments
+	- do the mobile side bar (new)
+	- do survey (try the quiz first, if not try one of the other options)
+	- separate the course into sections (about 25 slides each), put it on google drive
+	- make sure that non admins can't get into wp dashboard, (blocked by memberships app)

 next meeting on the 2nd